 George IV's Coronation was to be the 29th April 1821.
 Caroline asked the Prime Minister what dress to wear for the ceremony and was told that she would not be taking part in it.

-Nevertheless Caroline arrived at the Abbey door on the day demanding to be admitted.
+Nevertheless Caroline arrived at the door of Westminster Abbey on the day demanding to be admitted.
 She shouted "The Queen…Open" and the pages opened the door.
 "I am the Queen of England," she shouted and an official roared at the pages "Do your duty…shut the door" and the door was slammed in her face.

 She died 19 days after her frustrated attempt to get into the Abbey.